sporkd/compass-h5bp/README.md

-# Compass html5bp
+# An HTML5 Boilerplate Extension for Compass

-This is a [Compass extension](http://compass-style.org/help/tutorials/extensions/) of HTML5 mixins extracted from v5 of [HTML5 Boilerplate](http://html5boilerplate.com), forked from Peter Gumeson's original gem, [compass-h5bp](https://github.com/sporkd/compass-h5bp).
+This is a [Compass extension](http://compass-style.org/help/tutorials/extensions/) of HTML5 mixins extracted from v5 of the [HTML5 Boilerplate](http://html5boilerplate.com), forked from Peter Gumeson's original gem, [compass-h5bp](https://github.com/sporkd/compass-h5bp).

-This gem provides only the CSS mixins and not the HTML or Javascript templates.
-This makes sense because any implementation of HTML5 Boilerplate should be specific to the language and framework it's built on.
+This gem provides only the CSS mixins and not the HTML or JavaScript templates.
+Implementation of these and similar files ought to be managed by the framework and language your project is built upon.

 ## Installation

 ### Two options:
-* A raw install using gem:
+* Install using gem:
 `gem install compass-html5bp`

 * Or, if you're using [Bundler](http://gembundler.com/), you can install it via `bundle install` by placing the following line in your Gemfile: `gem 'compass-html5bp'`